MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/resources/authoringResourceMOF.md

                 |- Demo_IISWebsite.schema.mof (file, required)
 ```

+> [!NOTE]
-Note that it is necessary to create a folder named DSCResources under the top-level folder, and that
+> It is necessary to create a folder named DSCResources under the top-level folder, and that the
-the folder for each resource must have the same name as the resource.
+> folder for each resource must have the same name as the resource.

 ### The contents of the MOF file

 Following is an example MOF file that can be used for a custom website resource.
 To follow this
-example, save this schema to a file, and call the file *Demo_IISWebsite.schema.mof*.
+example, save this schema to a file, and call the file `Demo_IISWebsite.schema.mof`.

 ```
 [ClassVersion("1.0.0"), FriendlyName("Website")]